LM-15/falltest/README.md

   * Excludes instance records with instance format names of “computer – online resource” or “ISNULL.”
 And excludes instance records with holdings library names of “Online” or “ISNULL.”
 (Online resource counts are excluded even if tracked in the Inventory; see the ERM queries for online titles held counts.
 Each reporter must know where her/his institution’s various resources are tracked and find the needed reports as appropriate, adding together counts if needed, and avoiding any duplication if possible.)
   </details>

-###Parameter filters:
+### Parameter filters:

 You can type in text to filter by: resource format, receipt status, date, location and call number

 <details>
   <summary>Click to read more!</summary>

   * Resource format (Reporters need to know how their institutions records format information locally; it may use one of more of these fields, but not all of these commonly used fields listed here.
-You may want to remove all references to unneeded fields throughout the query.)
+You may want to remove all references to unneeded fields throughout the query.
     * Instance types name (e.g., text, video, computer dataset, etc.)  (query allows up to three selected simultaneously)
     * Instance formats name (e.g., video – videocassette, unmediated – sheet, microform – microfilm roll, etc.)  (query allows up to three selected simultaneously)
-  * Instance nature of content terms (e.g., autobiography, journal, newspaper, research report, etc.) o	Instance statistical code name o	Holdings statistical code name o	Inventory modes of issuance name (e.g., serial, integrating resource, single unit, unspecified, etc.) o	Holdings types name (e.g., physical, electronic, serial, mutli-part monograph, etc.)
+    * Instance nature of content terms (e.g., autobiography, journal, newspaper, research report, etc.)
+    * Instance statistical code name
+    * Holdings statistical code name
+    * Inventory modes of issuance name (e.g., serial, integrating resource, single unit, unspecified, etc.)
+    * Holdings types name (e.g., physical, electronic, serial, mutli-part monograph, etc.)
-•	Receipt status
+* Receipt status
 o	Holdings receipt status (e.g., not currently received)
 •	Date:
 o	Cataloged date (allows you to specify start and end date)